TylorS/typed/apps/website/content/guides/refsubject-template-hydration.md

 use [renderer-independent state](/explore/refsubject-renderer-independent-state) for the State path.
 Use `RefSubject.make` for state that begins and stays in one runtime.
 Hydration is not a general persistence mechanism: the browser must be adopting compatible Typed HTML from the same template.
+Set up that renderer using [Hydrating Typed HTML](/explore/hydrating-typed-html) before adding hydrated state.

 ## Hydrate one state value on its element host